 - Dogecoin is a fun-based altcoin with a Shiba Inu dog as its mascot.
 Fans of dogecoin often use it to support good causes, like wells in Kenya and the Jamaican Bobsled Team!

 - BitcoinCash was created when a group of Bitcoin users disagreed with some of Bitcoin’s rules and broke away to form their own digital currency in 2017.
 A big disagreement like this is known as a hard fork.

 Note: You can imagine a hard fork in a similar way to how a mobile phone update works.
 Some people choose to upgrade their phones, whereas some people don’t.
 It is still the same phone, however, it has different features.

-What is a Cryptocurrency: So, What Is a Cryptocurrency When it’s Not Really a cryptocurrency?
+What is a Cryptocurrency When it’s Not Really a 'Currency'?